anoopkcn/clip/README.md

-# lazyCLIP : "Under Development: Users-please come back, developers: fork!!"
+# CLIP : "Under Development: Users-please come back, developers: fork!!"
 [![GPL 3](https://img.shields.io/badge/license-GPLv3-blue.svg)](COPYING)

-lazy Command LIne Paper(CLIP), a reference manager.
+Command LIne Paper(CLIP), a reference manager.

 **Only few of the possible options and commands are listed here, Please refer to wiki for a full list of features**